MehVahdJukaar/modelfix-multi/README.md

 # Model Gap FIX

  This is a simple client mod that fixes https://bugs.mojang.com/browse/MC-73186

-which affects both Block Models and Item Models and possibly other models too
+It affects both Block Models and Item Models and possibly other models too